 Representative practical problems arising in trial practice, with instruction in the techniques of legal research and preparation for trial.
-In addition to the preparation of memoranda of law, the course will include the institution and defense of litigation, based upon selected problems, by the service of summonses, complaints, answers, demands for bills of particulars, and the like.
-Preparation of briefs and other aspects of appellate practice.
-Chief Judge Desmond and Professor Thoron.
+In addition to the preparation of memoranda of law, the course will include the drafting of pleadings, motions, briefs, and other litigation papers.
+There will also be a series of courtroom exercises such as selecting a jury, and oral argument both trial and appellate.
+Professors Desmond, Penney, and Thoron.